dhinojosa/scala-implicits-katacoda/05_scala_identifying_implicits/step2.md

-## Primitive Conversions

 Every "Primitive" or any type that extends from `AnyVal` has an `implicit` wrapper associated with it.
-The wrapper names are usually predicated with the word `Rich`.
+The wrapper names come prefixed with the word `Rich`.
 For example, `RichInt`, `RichFloat`, etc. These conversions happened automatically without you even really considering it.

 Here is an example of the conversion from [the Predef source](https://github.com/scala/scala/blob/v2.13.2/src/library/scala/Predef.scala#L529)